-The new factors are 3.1 and 3.7 kg NH3 per animal place respectively for white veal calves and rosé veal calves, at an occupancy rate of 0.93 for white veal calves and 0.96 for rosé veal calves.
+The new factors are 3.1 and 3.7 kg NH_3 per animal place respectively for white veal calves and rosé veal calves, at an occupancy rate of 0.93 for white veal calves and 0.96 for rosé veal calves.

-The emission factor for NH_3 -N compared to the TAN excretion of white veal calves, including 10% mineralisation of organic N, amounts to 28.2% in the reference year 1998.
-As a result of the higher TAN excretion in the new reference year 2012 belonging to the new emission factor per animal place the emission factor increases to 28.6%.
+The emission factor for NH3-N compared to the TAN excretion of white veal calves, including 10% mineralisation of organic N, is 27.15% in the years 1990-1998.
+As a result of the higher TAN excretion in the new reference year 2012 the emission factor per animal place gradually increases from 1999-2012 to 27.47% through linear interpolation.

-For rosé veal calves the emission factor compared to the TAN excretion, including 10% mineralisation of organic N, is 13.2% in the reference year 1998.
-The revised emission of 3.7 kg NH_3 per animal place yields an emission factor of 22.9% compared to the TAN excretion in the reference year 2012.
+For rosé veal calves the emission factor compared to the TAN excretion, including 10% mineralisation of organic N, is 12.99% in the years 1990-1998.
+The revised emission of 3.7 kg NH3 per animal place yields an emission factor of 22.53% compared to the TAN excretion in the reference year 2012.
 Between 1998 and 2012 the emission factor is gradually increased through interpolation.
 The occupancy rate is increased from 0.93 to 0.96.

 Since between the reference years 1998 and 2012 a gradual change in management took place, the emission factor is being interpolated.
 For meat calves two different methods for interpolation between 1998 and 2012 are possible: interpolation of the proposed Rav factor or interpolation of the emission factor compared to the TAN excretion.
 Interpolation of the proposed Rav factor means for white veal calves a gradual increase from 2.5 kg NH3 to 3.1 kg NH3 and for rosé veal calves an increase from 2.5 to 3.7 kg NH3 per animal place.
 In the second method of interpolation the emission factor compared to the TAN excretion is gradually adjusted.
-For white veal calves this means the emission factor increases from 28.2 to 28.6% and for rosé veal calves a gradual increase from 13.2 to 22.9%.
+For white veal calves this means the emission factor increases from 27.15 to 27.47% and for rosé veal calves a gradual increase from 12.99 to 22.53%.

-Choice was made to interpolate the emission factor on the basis of net TAN excretion.
+The choice was made to interpolate the emission factor on the basis of net TAN excretion.
 With interpolation of the proposed Rav factor yearly fluctuations in the emission factor compared to the TAN excretion would occur, because TAN excretion also have yearly fluctuations.
 The latter is not logical since one would expect the emission factor compared to the TAN excretion to be constant or gradually changing because of changing management, but not to fluctuate yearly.